planariangames/mettlecore/METTLE_Core_SRD_Resources.md

 Part of the joy of making a setting is thinking about what tools are available to help those within it achieve their goals.
-Different items will be available depending on the portrayed time period.
+Different items should be available depending on the time period portrayed.

 ### Miscellaneous Items